Home Button

 ShadeTree Awning

 Protection from the sun is very important.
 We have long used a sunbrella cover over the cockpit at anchor and a smaller mesh shade cover under way but wanted better sun protection for the decks.
 We looked over the various sun awnings that are available and ended up ordering one from ShadeTree (www.intheshade.com).
 It is very nicely made and is supported by carbon/fiberglass rods that rest on the lifelines.
 These rods flex as wind hits the boat from the side allowing the awning to relieve pressure, then pop back to full shape as the gust passes.
 The awning cools the cabin by keeping sun off the decks, and provides a large shady area to lounge in the breeze on the cabintop.
-So far we are quite pleased with it, and are thinking of ordering the matching bow awning for hot weather.
+We liked the original so much that we added a bow shade as well.

 Companionway Railing